BerMPirozzo/Deep-Visual-Odometry/README.md

 # Deep-Visual-Odometry

-Para poder utilizar este modelo de CNN lo que se necesita es:
+To use this CNN model, the following steps are required:

-1) Descargar el entorno de https://github.com/Gastd/p3at_tutorial.
+1) Download the environment from https://github.com/Gastd/p3at_tutorial.

-2) Agregar la cámara monocular a este modelo siguiendo los pasos indicados para agregar sensores en la página oficial de ROS.
-Además colocar al robot en las siguientes coordenadas, con la siguiente orientación: x =-9,y=-9, Yaw= 0.0.

-4) Ejecutar en terminales diferentes:
+2) Add the monocular camera to this model by following the steps for adding sensors as outlined on the official ROS page.
+Additionally, place the robot at the following coordinates with the following orientation:
+   x = -9, y = -9, Yaw = 0.0.

+3) Run the following in separate terminals:

-   a) Nodo maestro.
+   a) Master node.

-   b) Entorno: pioneer3at.gazebo.launch.
+   b) Environment: pioneer3at.gazebo.launch.

    c) Move Base: move_base_mapless_demo.launch.

-   d) Ejecutar el nodo gmapping.

-   e) Abrir el modelo de la CNN y darle como entrada la imagen monocular color de la cámara publicada en el tópico /pioneer3at/camera/image_raw.

-   f) Publicar el archivo poses.csv en el tópico /waypoint_markers e iniciar el server de move_base para que elija la opción a seguir tal que el robot se desplace.
+   d) Run the gmapping node.

+   e) Open the CNN model and input the colour monocular image from the camera published on the topic /pioneer3at/camera/image_raw.

+   f) Publish the poses.csv file to the /waypoint_markers topic and start the move_base server so it can choose a path for the robot to follow.